safurabahrami/Kiosk/README.md

 ## Future works
+- I have some tests for different part of the project, I need to add more tests to extend the coverage
 - For pricing issues (floating-point logic and arithmetic), I am using a Money class with simple implementation based on [this](https://martinfowler.com/eaaCatalog/money.html).
 For further implementation, it might be good to use libraries such as [dinero](https://sarahdayan.github.io/dinero.js/)
 - Inventory amount can be updated using web socket or API calls later if needed
 - More tests can be added for have more coverage